Pajace/BookStoreServer/README.md

 This book store server is a practice by using Twitter's Finatra, MongoDB and Scala to build up.
 In this project, you can know how to wriate a future test, unit test by Scala, and how to use Scala MongoDB driver to operate MongoDB.

 ## This book store server provide following api
-- POST    /bookstore/add
-Add one book into server
 - GET     /bookstore/:isbn
-get one book by using isbn from server
+Get one book by using isbn
 - GET     /bookstore/list
-get all books list from server
+Get all books info
+- GET     /bookstore/find_by_name?name="BOOKS'S NAME"
+Search books info by book's name
+- POST    /bookstore/add
+Insert one book
 - PUT     /bookstore/update
-update one book's info
+Update one book's info
 - DELETE  /bookstore/delete/:isbn
-delete one book from server
+Delete one book

 ## Run server
 `sbt run`